 - Fifth Grade, Human Interactions with Earth Systems

-Students use investigation and inquiry to learn about stream ecology, energy transfer and the biodiversity of local flora and fauna.
+Students use investigation and inquiry to learn about careers in science, energy transfer and the biodiversity of local flora and fauna.
 Students engage in critical thinking as they consider human influence on the environment.

 Fifth Grade NGSS PEs 5-PS3-1, 5-LS2-1, 5-ESS3-1, 5-ESS2-1; CCSS.ELA-Literacy.RI.5.4 & SL.5.6